Funding opportunity

 • directly incurred costs such as staff payroll, travel and subsistence, and consumables

-• directly allocated costs such as investigators’ salaries, estates costs and shared resources
+• directly allocated costs such as researchers’ salaries, estates costs and shared resources

 Equipment is funded at 100% full economic cost.